wenweixiong/MARVEL/README.md

 - Included **SubsetCrypticSS** function to enable filtering in of cryptic A5SS and A3SS for the list of pre-defined A5SS and A3SS splicing events provided by the user (e.g., rMATS).
 A cryptic A5SS or A3SS is defined as novel splice site located within 100bp of the canonical splice site.
 Simply specify *EventType=="A5SS"* and then execute the same function with *EventType=="A3SS"* argument.
 Distance between novel and canonical splice sites may be specified using the *DistanceToCanonical* argument (default is 100).
 This function should be executed after creating the MARVEL object with the **CreateMarvelObject** function.
 This function is only applicable for plate-based data.
 - Included **RemoveCrypticSS** function to enable filtering out of cryptic A5SS and A3SS for the list of AFE and ALE splicing events detected by MARVEL, respectively.
 Simply specify *EventType=="AFE"* and then execute the same function with *EventType=="ALE"* argument.
 This function should be executed after detecting AFE and ALE using the **DetectEvents** function.
 This function is only applicable for plate-based data.

+version 2.0.2
+- Updated **AnnotateSJ.10x** function to enable handling of GTF with chr prefix.
+Previously, only handled GTF without chr prefix.
+This function is only applicable for droplet-based data.

+version 2.0.3
+- Updated **RunPCA** function to enable a Bayesian approach for imputing missing PSI values prior to dimension reduction with principal component analysis (PCA).
+To use this approach for PCA, simply specify  *method.impute="Bayesian"* and *level="splicing"*.
+This approach was inspired Benegas *et al.* (https://elifesciences.org/articles/73520) and please cite his work if you use this option.
+Currently, missing PSI values are imputed with random values between 0-1 with the *method.impute="random"*.
+This function is only applicable for plate-based data.
+- Updated *CompareValues* function to enable setting the random number generator when using DTS for differential splicing analysis.
+This will ensure reproducibility of differential splicing results.
+Simply specify *seed.dts=1* (or any numeric value) together with *method="dts"*.
+Currently, and by default, the seed is not set when DTS is used.
+This function is only applicable for plate-based data.

 # Further improvements
 We are keen to further improve MARVEL to make it more comprehensive for single-cell splicing analysis.
 In particular we hope to include more functionalites related to functional annotation, e.g., predicting the biological consequence of alternative splicing.
 If interested please get in touch :)